cmondorcommunity/toolkit/README.md

 * clone the repo
 * cd into repository root
-* replace .env.example with your secure credentials
+* replace content and rename .env.example to .env
+* run docker-compose
 ```
 docker-compose run deployer
 ```